mistersingh179/bw-dashboard/README.md

   - this would change if you add/remove campaigns
   - also would change if you change user threshold score
 - the `WILL SHOW` column on advertisements is not taking into account the impression cap of campaign
+- adSpot maker is using user provided css selector get beforeText elements but front end is only checking paras.
+  - this means if ad spot was latching on divs, we would not get it.
+  - we should scan all or exactly the same as backend.

 ## Pending callback